«prev next»

 The implies operation

-Finally, if a lattice really represents a logical system (that is, it is isomorphic to a set of propositions) it also has to have function objects i.e. there needs to be a rule that identifies a unique object $A → B$ for each pair of objects $A$ and $B$, such that all axioms of logic are followed.
+As we said, every lattice has representations of propositions implying one another (i.e. it has arrows), but to really represents a logical system it also has to have function objects i.e. there needs to be a rule that identifies a unique object $A → B$ for each pair of objects $A$ and $B$, such that all axioms of logic are followed.

 Implies operation